-POLICY REGARDING CITY COUNCIL EXPRESSION ON STATE, FEDERAL AND INTERNATIONAL ISSUES
+POLICY REGARDING CITY COUNCIL EXPRESSION ON STATE, FEDERAL, AND INTERNATIONAL ISSUES

-Whereas, from time to time the City Council is requested to make an official statement with regard to State, Federal and International issues, some of which have no effect upon the administration of local affairs of the City of Hayward, or which the City Council, as a legislative body, cannot exercise jurisdiction over same; and
+Whereas, ffrom time to time the City Council is receives requestsed to make an official statement with regard to State, Federal and International issues.
+These issues, may not affectsome of which have no effect upon the administration of local affairs of in the City of Hayward, and/or which the City Council, as a legislative body, cannot does not have exercise jurisdiction to address these issues over same; and.